asset-group/5ghoul-5g-nr-attacks/README.md

 sudo ./bin/5g_fuzzer --exploit=mac_sch_rrc_setup_crash_var --MCC=001 --MNC=01
 ```

 Once the 5Ghoul PoC runs, it will start a rogue base station (gNB) using the provided MCC and MNC by the command line.
 You can attempt to connect to this rogue base station by inserting a compatible testing SIM card and scanning for operator networks in Android mobile connectivity settings.
-More details on this in Section Phone Configuration.
+More details on this is provided in Section Phone Configuration.

 When the smartphone connects to the rogue base station and an attack is launched, the terminal will print messages such as `"Malformed rrc setup sent!"`.
 These messages depend on the chosen exploit script.
-The Figure below exemplifies the expected output for the *5Ghoul* vulnerability **V7**, which disables the 5G of the smartphone.
+The Figure below exemplifies the expected output for the *5Ghoul* vulnerability **V7**, which disables the 5G connection of the smartphone.
 In this context, the smartphone won't be able to reconnect to the rogue base station and message` "Target is not responding"` is printed if no communication with the smartphone is possible after 45 seconds.

 ![poc-attack-v7](./docs/figures/poc-attack-v7.svg)